Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles and its opponents have gone over 222.5 combined points in 58 of 82 games this season.
+- In 62 games this season, Los Angeles and its opponents have scored more than 220.5 combined points.

-- Los Angeles' outings this year have an average total of 233.8, 11.3 more points than this matchup's over/under.
+- Los Angeles has an average total of 233.8 in its matchups this year, 13.3 more points than this game's over/under.

-- Los Angeles has been the favorite in 31 games this season and won 20 (64.5%) of those contests.
+- Los Angeles has entered the game as favorites 31 times this season and won 20, or 64.5%, of those games.

 Grizzlies Betting Records & Stats

+- Memphis has combined with its opponents to score more than 220.5 points in 57 of 82 games this season.

+- Memphis' games this year have had a 229.9-point total on average, 9.4 more points than this matchup's over/under.

-- The Grizzlies have come away with three wins in the 19 contests they have been listed as the underdogs in this season.
+- The Grizzlies have won in three, or 15.8%, of the 19 contests they have been named as odds-on underdogs in this year.

-- Memphis has not won as an underdog of +165 or more on the moneyline this season in six games with those odds or longer.
+- Memphis has an implied victory probability of 37% according to the moneyline set by sportsbooks for this matchup.

-- Sportsbooks have implied with the moneyline set for this matchup that Memphis has a 37.7% chance of pulling out a win.

 Lakers vs. Grizzlies Over/Under Stats (Regular Season)